cjheath/kicad-rb/README.md

 # KiCad

-Parse, load, modify and rewrite Kicad (s-epression) files into a convenient tree structure for scripting
+Parse, load, modify and rewrite Kicad (s-expression) files into a convenient tree structure for scripting

 ## Installation